cczapski/cczapski.github.io/work/01-worldteach.md

 date: August 2015
 technologies: Adobe Illustrator and Photoshop, HTML, CSS, Sass, jQuery
 pages: Home, For Future + Current Volunteers, Choose Your Destination, Costa Rica Country Home Page
-short: WorldTeach is my final project for the accelarated UI Design course at the <a href="http://theironyard.com/">Iron Yard</a>, a redesign of the 2015 WorldTeach website.
+short: WorldTeach is my final project for the accelarated UI Design course at the <a href="http://theironyard.com/">Iron Yard</a>.
+This project is a fully responsive redesign of the 2015 WorldTeach website.
 Please note, this project is not officially affliated with the actual WorldTeach organization and is simply an Iron Yard project.
 ---

 ##### Research & Discovery